mgtools/HAPiID/README.md

 -e specifies the directory for the new database files to be stored (the ones with the expanded genomes)

--p specifies the top n genomes to be selected to construct a database in step to that will cover p % of<br/> all the identified spectra during the profiling stage.
+-p specifies the top n genomes to be selected to construct a database in step to that will cover p % of all the identified spectra during the profiling stage.

 -x the extension of the protein sequences used, (should be the same as the one specified as the -e parameter for the script [makeProfilingDatabase_proteomes.sh](scripts/makeProfilingDatabase_proteomes.sh), or should be set .fasta.FGS.faa if the script [makeProfilingDatabase_genomes.sh](scripts/makeProfilingDatabase_genomes.sh) were used for reference database construction).
 ```